Henry H. Starkweather

 Henry Howard Starkweather was born in Preston, Connecticut, on April 29, 1826, and died on January 28, 1876, while serving in office as a member of the United States Congress.

 Biography

 His parents were John Starkweather and Lydia (Button) Starkweather of Preston, Connecticut.
-His father served in the War of 1812 as a private in Captain Isaac Nelsons Company.
+His father served in the War of 1812 as a private in Captain Isaac Nelson's Company.
 Henry was a first cousin to Brig.
 General John Converse Starkweather.

+He became a lawyer and practiced in Norwich, Connecticut.
+In 1856, he served in the Connecticut House of Representatives.

-Henry served in the Connecticut Legislature in 1856 and was a delegate from Connecticut to the 1860 Republican National Convention, which nominated Abraham Lincoln, and to the 1868 Republican National Convention, which named Ulysses S. Grant.
-He was chairman of the Republican State Committee of Connecticut and a member of the National Republican executive committee.
-He was appointed postmaster of Norwich, Connecticut, in 1861 by Abraham Lincoln, and was reappointed by President Andrew Johnson again in 1865.
-He resigned in 1866 and was elected to US Congress in 1867 and served until he died in office in 1876.
+Starkweather became very active in the Republican Party.
+He was a delegate to the 1860 Republican National Convention and 1868 Republican National Convention, chairman of the state committee, and a member of the national executive committee.

+He was appointed postmaster of Norwich, in 1861 by Abraham Lincoln, and was reappointed by President Andrew Johnson in 1865; he resigned in 1866.
+In 1867, he was elected US Representative from Connecticut's 3rd congressional district.
+He was re-elected in 1869, 1871, 1873, and 1875, and died in office in 1876.